ONLYOFFICE/Docker-Docs/README.md

 docker-compose push
 ```

-## Make your own ci with Github Actions
+## Make your own Docs ci build with Github Actions

 You can create your own process for building and pushing Docker-Docs images using our github ci actions.